SAP Negotiations

 Trap: A common scenario is overestimating or underestimating BTP consumption.
 If you overestimate and buy too many credits, you scramble to use them (maybe running unnecessary workloads), or they expire โ€“ wasted budget.

-If you underestimate and havenโ€™t negotiated good overage terms, you can incur high costs unexpectedly.
+If you underestimate and havenโ€™t negotiated favorable overage terms, you can incur unexpected high costs.
 Another trap is not aligning the BTP services with needsโ€”e.g., you commit to using SAP Integration Suite but later find a third-party integration tool works better; now, those credits are locked unless you can repurpose them.

-Also, beware of overlapping entitlements: some SAP SaaS products include certain BTP usage (for example, certain amounts of integration or mobile usage might be bundled).
-Make sure youโ€™re not double-paying for BTP capabilities that are included elsewhere.
+Also, be aware of overlapping entitlements: some SAP SaaS products include certain BTP usage (for example, certain amounts of integration or mobile usage may be bundled).
+Ensure youโ€™re not double-paying for BTP capabilities that are already included elsewhere.

 Start with a conservative commitmentโ€”you can usually add later.
 If SAP wants a bigger commitment, ask for safeguards: โ€œIf we only consume 70% of credits in year 1, can we carry over the remainder to year 2?โ€ or โ€œCan we have a one-time reduction right after year 1 if our estimates were off?โ€

 BTP covers many services; if you bought too much for one service and not enough for another, see if the credits are generic or specific.
-I prefer more fungible credits that can be applied to any BTP service, giving you agility.
+I prefer more fungible credits that can be applied to any BTP service, providing you with greater agility.
 Lastly, keep the term relatively short or aligned with your project.

 16. Negotiate Maintenance and Support Terms (Donโ€™t Overpay for On-Prem Support)